Phil Johnston leads Woolston Brass in an historic performance outside Christ Church Cathedral, 2024

 Today the Woolston organisation has 120+ members across three brass bands; Woolston Junior Band, Woolston Concert Brass and Woolston Brass, and a Learners Group.
 Their leading Academy education programme teaches over 80 children and adults, and provides a positive environment for them to learn music and engage with the community through concert performances, local and National contests.

-Woolston Concert Brass under the baton of Music Director Kevin Hickman is part of the Woolston Brass Academy and are currently C Grade Champions of the New Zealand Brass Band Championships and Canterbury Provincial Brass Band Association Contest.
+Woolston Concert Brass under the baton of Music Director Matt Toomata is part of the Woolston Brass Academy and moved through the ranks, currently a high-performing B Grade band in the New Zealand Brass Band Championships and Canterbury Provincial Brass Band Association Contest.
 Many Woolston Concert Brass members progress to Christchurch’s iconic Woolston Brass, who are known for their musical excellence and versatility as a popular stage performer – whether it be in the concert hall performing to the Canterbury community in their annual concert series, or on the National, international or local contest stage as New Zealand’s most successful contesting brass band.

 Woolston Brass Incorporated is embarking on a capital campaign towards the rebuild of The Sid Creagh Memorial Band Hall, which was damaged in the 2010 and 2011 earthquakes.
 They have been successful in gaining support from the Christchurch City Council’s Capital Endowment Fund that positively kickstarts the fundraising campaign and gives the organisation confidence to secure other major funders.
-Next year they will launch a public fundraising campaign for the remaining amount required for the rebuild.
+The rebuild is now in full swing but there is still a major public fundraising campaign for the remaining amount required for the rebuild, find out how you can help HERE.
 Woolston Brass Inc. is very grateful for the Council’s support, in particular the Council Staff, Elected Members and Councillor Yani Johanson who has been instrumental in advocating for this project.
 The design of the new facility has a future focus on the organisation’s activities and increasing music education and music rehabilitation programmes as well as a space for the community to engage with as a creative community musical hub.
 The facility will host music teaching, education, rehearsals, recordings, and performances both for Woolston Brass Inc. programmes and other arts groups.

 Woolston Brass Inc. exists today for its members to learn, play, perform and inspire each other and the community with excellent and diverse musical experiences.
 To learn about Woolston Brass’ upcoming performances, please visit www.facebook.com/woolstonbrass or email caroline@woolstonbrass.org